As a veteran, you could be eligible for certain tax breaks and benefits on both the federal and state level. Here’s what you need to know.

 How do VA benefits affect taxes?

-You don’t have to pay taxes on the VA benefits you receive.
-This includes tuition, training fees, test fees for licenses and certifications, tutor costs, work-study, books, or housing.
+Most VA benefits are not taxable at the federal level.
+This includes disability compensation, pensions, education benefits, and certain grants.
+Education benefits can include tuition, training fees, test fees for licenses and certifications, tutor costs, work-study, books, or housing.
 Because of this, you should not include VA education benefits as income when filing your taxes.

 To get a better idea of what your taxable income might be, try out our taxable income calculator.